IMAGE-ET/DicomProcessing/README.md

 # DicomProcessing
-Dicom imaging and Deep learning processing set of tools
+Dicom imaging and Deep learning processing set of tools for a specific database of CT scans used to extract anatomic landmarks

+_______